progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--Before we finish this chapter on basic Git, a few little tips and tricks may make your Git experience a bit simpler, easier, or more familiar.
 Many people use Git without using any of these tips, and we won’t refer to them or assume you’ve used them later in the book; but you should probably know how to do them.-->

-Bevor wir zum Ende dieses Grundlagenkapitels kommen, möchten wir noch einige Tipps und Tricks vorstellen, die Dir den Umgang mit Git ein bißchen vereinfachen können.
+Bevor wir zum Ende dieses Grundlagenkapitels kommen, möchten wir noch einige Tipps und Tricks vorstellen, die Dir den Umgang mit Git ein bisschen vereinfachen können.
 Du kannst Git natürlich einsetzen, ohne diese Tipps anzuwenden, und wir werden später in diesem Buch auch nicht darauf Bezug nehmen oder sie voraussetzen.
 Aber wir finden, Du solltest sie kennen, weil sie einfach nützlich sind.

 <!--### Auto-Completion ###-->
 ### Auto-Vervollständigung ###